narrowin/ansible-mikrotik/README.md

   * private ssh key used for authentication should be located in `~/.ssh/id_rsa_priv`

   Use ansible-vault to provide login- and API-credentials.
-  This addition helps in daily operations to keep the credentials i a securere standard place.
+  This addition helps in daily operations to keep the credentials i a secure standard place.

   * ansible vault password should be stored in a text file in `playbook-network-switches/.vault.pass`
   * The ansible vault password is stored in the password db with name "playbook-network-switches vault"